williamcotton/guish/README.md

 I do a lot of data science and hop between the command line, Jupyter notebooks, R Studio, and VS Code, but there's something unsatisfactory about all of them.
 Embedding a SQL query in another language like R puts the SQL in a secondary position.
 The command line keeps every language on the same level but is a rather poor interface for writing code.
 This application attempts to bridge the gap.

 Updates to the prompt are parsed into an AST and used to update the GUI.
 Updates in the GUI are used to build an AST to update the prompt.
+The output of each command in the pipeline is displayed in the terminal-like display below the input area.
+For HTML output, the rendered results are displayed in the right-hand panel.

 Instead of writing something like this into the line editor,